mdelcore/bamazon/README.md

 # Bamazon
-This is Homework 10 for the University of Denver Coding Boot Camp.
-It is a dual CLI app that uses a SQL database to poorly emulate amazon.
+Bamazon is a dual CLI app that uses a SQL database to emulate amazon.

-Click [**here**](https://youtu.be/_qq_vPxSPpw) to watch a video walkthrough of the applications.

-## Setup
+## App Setup
 First clone this repo to your local directory.

 Next, navigate to your repo in your command terminal, and enter: